berkayinam/libft/README.md

-# libft
+# First Project
-First Project in 42Ecole
+libft is First Project in 42Ecole